Alveel/minio-manager/README.md

 ```shell
 make run-test-environment
 ```
 **Note**: requires [Podman](https://podman.io/)!

+Copy `.env.example` to `.env` and optionally modify to your liking.

-Now you can use debug tools in your IDE to run the python code.
+Now you can use debug tools in your IDE to run the Python code.
-Configure your debugger to run `minio_manager/__main__.py` with the environment variables from `.env.example`.
+Configure your debugger to run the Python module `minio_manager` with the environment variables from `.env`.
-Sample debugger for Visual Studio Code is configured in .vscode/launch.json and should be directly available from "Run and Debug".
+A sample debugger configuration for Visual Studio Code is configured in `.vscode/launch.json` and should be directly available from "Run and Debug".

 Find local MinIO installation on http://localhost:9000.